Psychotherapy online and face-to-face by Bond Street

-I have a Masters degree in Existential Psychotherapy and Counselling.
-My first MA was in Classics and Philosophy at Oxford.
+My second Masters degree was in Existential Psychotherapy and Counselling.
 An Existential Psychotherapist looks at what it means to be a human being.
 Each client is unique, although we are all mortal and all need to work on our relationships with others, the natural world, our values and with ourselves.
 The psychotherapist's role is not to tell you what to do but help you discover that you already have the resources to work on your problems.
 Only you can make the choices which are right for you.
 You may not be able to change how others treat you but you can change how you react to the actions of others.
-For me as a psychotherapist, the most moving part if the process is empowering a client to stop suppressing the bad feelings.
-The reward is finding it easier to live in the moment and enjoy life's wonderful experiences in glorious technicolour.
+For me as a psychotherapist, the most moving part if the process is coaxing a client to face up to those most difficult of feelings in my counselling room.
+Finally they don't need to avoid, suppress or run from their darkest emotions.
+The therapeutic goal is to find it easier to live in the moment and enjoy life's wonderful experiences in glorious technicolour.

 I am on the BACP register too which makes means I can offer short-term counselling and am known to local GP services

 I am a clinical member of the UPCA which ensures the highest standards of training and continued professional development